 1 in stock

 Renee says: “I have created this beautiful “turning pendant” using two different vintage buttons, for ultimate versatility!
 These are glass Czechoslovakian buttons from the 1940’s, which I’ve set in hammered/textured sterling silver.
 One button is shiny black and gold and the other a bright, cherry red.
 This piece looks great worn on a long chain, or shorter in a cuff, pearls or leather cord.
-Vintage button earrings…treasures from a by gone era to cherish today!
-Scroll thru’ photos for up close peek at this delightful and unique piece, and now on a great “Flash Sale!”
+Vintage buttons…treasures from a by gone era to cherish today!
+Scroll thru’ photos for up close peek at this delightful and unique piece.
+Vintage button pendants…treasures from a by gone era to cherish today!”

 Length: 2 inches 50.8 mm See photos of pendant next to Australian 1.00 coin for size reference.